Sleleu/override/level03/README.md

 ```

 We see that in cases where the result of 322424845 - input = 1 to 21, the result is sent to the `decrypt()` function,
-which will use this result as an XOR encryption key.
+which will use this result as a XOR encryption key.
 Otherwise, it's a totally random value.

 ```c
 int decrypt(char a1)